Quantum Complex-Valued Self-Attention Model: Numerical Experiments

 Regarding the impact of multi-head quantum self-attention on performance, dual-head architectures consistently demonstrate superior performance metrics compared to single-head configurations across all classification tasks.
-This is because the multi-head attention mechanism introduces independent attention heads, which can capture diverse feature representations from different inputs, thereby enhancing the model's expressiveness and classification accuracy.
-In these tasks, the additional parameters in the quantum multi-head self-attention design effectively boost model performance.
-However, for simpler tasks such as binary and ternary classification in MNIST, the gap between single-head and multi-head mechanisms begins to narrow as the number of qubits increases (especially when there are more than 6 qubits).
+This improvement stems from the multi-head mechanism's ability to introduce independent attention heads, which can capture diverse feature representations from different input subspaces, thereby enhancing the model's expressiveness and classification accuracy.
+In essence, the additional parameters inherent in the quantum multi-head design effectively contribute to boosting model performance for these tasks.
+However, for simpler tasks such as binary and ternary classification in MNIST, the performance gap between single-head and multi-head mechanisms narrows as the number of qubits increases (particularly beyond 6 qubits).
 This suggests that in these simpler tasks, the single-head attention mechanism already has sufficient expressive power, and the advantages of the multi-head mechanism diminish.